Liberation Day tariffs: Background

-"Reciprocal" tariff policy
+Country-specific tariffs implemented under IEEPA

 Development

 In a memo signed February 13, 2025, Trump directed his staff to research both monetary and non-monetary trade barriers imposed by foreign countries against U.S. exports and to develop custom "reciprocal tariffs" to counter and penalize each one.
 He instructed them to consider factors such as existing tariffs, exchange rates, and trade balances in their analysis.
 Lutnick said his team would have a plan ready by April 1, 2025.
-Trump announced that he would unveil the reciprocal tariffs on April 2, 2025, a date he referred to as "Liberation Day".
+Trump announced that he would unveil the reciprocal tariffs on April 2, 2025, a date he referred to as Liberation Day.

 Reuters reported the Trump administration struggled to design reciprocal tariffs because each of the 186 members of the World Customs Organization applied different duties.
 The administration initially considered dividing all countries into tiers of high, medium, and low trade barriers.
 Later, Treasury Secretary Scott Bessent and National Economic Council director Kevin Hassett told Fox Business that the administration would focus on the United States' largest trading partners and assign each individualized tariff rates.
 Hassett stated that "more than 100 countries don't really have any tariffs on us and don't have any non-tariff barriers" and that only "10 to 15 countries" were a concern.

 However, on March 30 Trump told reporters, "I don't know who told you 10 or 15", dismissing the idea as a "rumor" and reiterating plans to implement tariffs globally.
 Although numerous countries attempted to preemptively negotiate deals in the weeks leading up to April 2, no exemptions were granted.
 The lack of clarity contributed to economic volatility.

 Bloomberg News reported Senior Counselor Peter Navarro had urged Trump to adopt either a 25% global import tariff or a "reciprocal" tariff formula based on trade deficits, while Bessent and Hassett supported more nuanced and targeted tariffs.
 Bessent encouraged using tariffs primarily as a negotiating tool, while Navarro saw them as a means to transform trade relationships.
 Trump ultimately adopted Navarro's idea of "reciprocal" tariffs.